MagniteEngineering/ProprietaryCohorts/README.md

 ## Benefits

 * People who like ads that remind them of sites they're interested in can choose to keep seeing those sorts of ads.
-* People who don't like these types of ads can choose to avoid seeing them.
+* People who don't like these types of ads can choose to stop sending their current (or any) cohort signal.
-* People who wish to sever their association with any interest group with which they are associated can do so and can expect to stop seeing ads targeting the group.
 * Advertisers cannot learn the browsing habits of specific people, even those who have joined multiple interest groups.
 * Publishers learn only the single cohortId of the people who visit them (much like FLoC).
 * Marketers can retain campaign control and performance in so far as this does not infringe user privacy.
 * Appropriate control over ad safety, brand safety and transparency in billing is provided to both advertisers and publishers.
 * User experience while browsing the web is preserved.
 * Publishers and Marketers have an open market choice of who provides the best cohort solution for their individual needs.

 ## Trade Offs